joshwat33/python-projects/README.md

-this is a repository containing my python projects.
+This is a repository containing my python projects.